How to use the Firewall

 - Sign in to the Customer Panel.

-All changes made to the firewall take immediate effect after saving/toggling.
+All changes made to the firewall take immediate effect after saving the firewall.
+Ensure that the firewall is assigned to at least one server to enable the firewall.

 #

-When enabling the firewall for the first time or with an empty ruleset, the default firewall rules will be applied.
+When creating a new firewall, a default firewall ruleset will be applied.
 This includes external access via SSH and Screen Sharing, as well as allows connections initiated from the server itself.
+You can adjust these rules as needed.

 caution

-A disabled firewall means that all traffic will be routed directly to your device.
-Consider deploying a software firewall.
+No assigned firewall means that all traffic will be routed directly to your device.
+Consider deploying a software firewall in this case.

 #